hostspaceng/community-challenge/readme.md

 After building the application a docker-compose.yaml configuration file was created to run our application.
 And for the nginx container to be able to listen send request to our pythin flask proxy application, i had to change the `network_mode: host` from default to host in the docker-compose.yaml used in running the application after build

 The vuejs application was configured to listen to the default port `8080`, the python application was configured to listen to the port `5000`, while the nginx server was also configured to listen to the default port `80`

+### 2. Implementing the CI/CD stage

+Here i made use of Jenkins and Amazon CodePipepline, with my jenkins file and integrating my jenkins to my repro using webhook to automate the oulling of updates i make to the reprository, i built multiple stages which comprises of, bulding the docker image, testing and running the image and deploying the image to amazon ECR.
+After that, amazon codePipeline is going to pull the image from amazon ECR and deploy it to a cloudFormation stck with will assist me in implement the next stage of this project.